Medicare 101: How Does Medicare Work?

 Hepatitis B Shots | Helps protect people from getting Hepatitis B. This is covered for people at high or medium risk for Hepatitis B. Your risk for Hepatitis B increases if you have hemophilia, End-Stage Renal Disease (ESRD), or a condition that increases your risk for infection.
 Other factors may increase your risk for Hepatitis B, so check with your doctor.
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies. |

-Home Health Services | Limited to medically-necessary part-time or intermittent skilled nursing care, or physical therapy, speech-language pathology, or a continuing need for occupational therapy.
-A doctor must order it, and a Medicare-certified home health agency must provide it.
 Home health services may also include medical social services, part-time or intermittent home health aide services, durable medical equipment, and medical supplies for use at home.
 You must be homebound, which means that leaving home is a major effort.
-No cost to you for home health services.
+There is no cost to you for home health services.
 For Medicare-covered durable medical equipment, you pay 20% of the Medicare-approved amount, and the Part B deductible applies. |

 Kidney Dialysis Services and Supplies | For people with End-Stage Renal Disease (ESRD).
 Medicare covers dialysis either in a facility or at home when your doctor orders it.
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies. |